Site Overlay

 Clinic/Center Healthcare Taxonomy Code 261QM1000X

-As of today, the following are the total number of Migrant Health Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Migrant Health Clinics/Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Migrant Health Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Migrant Health Clinics/Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Migrant Health Clinics/Centers do?

-Migrant Health Centers provide comprehensive, accessible, and culturally competent primary care, preventive services, and health education to migratory and seasonal farmworkers and their families, addressing barriers like language, limited access, and economic uncertainty.
+Migrant Health Centers provide comprehensive, accessible, and culturally competent primary care, preventive services, and health education to migratory and seasonal farmworkers and their families, addressing barriers such as language barriers, limited access, and economic uncertainty.

 These centers aim to improve health outcomes by offering services like disease prevention, health promotion, mental health care, and referrals to other necessary social services, often with support for occupational health and safety.